 Second: The height of the bag should be as flush with your handlebars as possible without interfering with your hand placement on the flats of the bars.

 Now that you’ve narrowed down which bag works with your declaeur placement, you can select the height that suits your handlebar position the best.

 The nuances of riding with weight in the front of the bicycle: How steady a bicycle will handle with front weight goes back to the geometry of a bicycle.
 Some frame and fork sets are explicitly designed to carry front loads, and others will compromise the stability of your ride.
 We can’t really advise according to each bicycle (there are too many nuanced measurements that influence this issue), but you should be aware that some bicycles will handle better than others with weight up front.

 Install both your randonneur rack and the female/receiving end of your decaleur on your bicycle.
-Put the male side of the decaleur into its receiving end and then place the Ozette Rando Bag on the rack and mark precisely where the holes of the male end of the delceur intercept your bag.
-This is where the male side will be bolted to your Ozette Rando Bag.
+Put the male side of the decaleur into its receiving end and then place the Rando Bag on the rack and mark precisely where the holes of the male end of the delaceur intercept your bag.
+This is where the male side will be bolted to your Peregrine and Merlin Randonneur Bags.

-You will need to punch holes in your Ozette to install your decaleur.
+You will need to punch holes in your Rando Bag to install your decaleur.
 For best results, we recommend using a soldering iron.
 Feed your hardware through the body of the bag, the coroplast insert, and the interior cloth liner.